dsusco/tp.net-armageddon.org/_site/_special_rules/imperial-fist-fortifications.md

 Gun Emplacement
 : Provides vehicles with a Cover Save that works in the same manner as an infantry cover save (see [Infantry Cover Saves](/tournament-pack/#infantry-cover-saves)).
 Can hold one unit.

+Minefield
+: Enemy units with _Jumps Packs_ or _Skimmer_ must take dangerous tests for Minefields.
+Enemy units may not re-roll failed dangerous terrain tests for minefields.

 Trench
 : Can hold one infantry unit per 4cm of length.
 {: .dl-colonated }